 3. Water Additives

-Enzymatic water additives (containing chlorhexidine, zinc, or specific enzymes) reduce bacterial load in the mouth.
+Enzymatic water additives reduce bacterial load in the mouth.
 They work best as a layer on top of brushing, not as a replacement.
-Look for VOHC-accepted products.
+Look for VOHC-accepted products, and remember the dose depends on how much your dog drinks that day.

 4. Raw Recreational Bones (For the Right Dogs)

-Large raw recreational bones — like raw beef knuckle bones, supervised — can mechanically reduce tartar in dogs who chew well.
+Large raw recreational bones — like raw beef knuckle bones, supervised — can mechanically reduce plaque in dogs who chew well.
 Caveats:

 - Never cooked bones (they splinter)